Story: Dental care

 Having proven their worth in wartime, raised their professional status and income and maintained a private-sector monopoly on the treatment of adult teeth, dentists consolidated control of their industry in the 1950s.

-As a result of the Royal Commission of Inquiry into Social Security in 1969–72 dentists were authorised to recommend people for sickness benefits, write prescriptions and have laboratory work paid for by the state.
+A Royal Commission of Inquiry into Social Security in 1969–72 considered the place dentistry should occupy with in the social security system.
+As a result, dentists were authorised to recommend people for sickness benefits, write prescriptions, and have dental laboratory work paid for by the state.
+The Commission rejected a request for a universal free dental service.

 A busy man